-Keri E. McCarthy currently serves as Director of the WSU School of Music and is Professor of Oboe and Music History at Washington State University, and has cultivated an international reputation as a chamber musician, soloist, teacher, and clinician.
+Keri E. McCarthy currently serves as Director of the WSU School of Music and is Professor of Oboe and Music History.
+She has cultivated an international reputation as a chamber musician, soloist, teacher, and clinician.

 Dr. McCarthy has been active as a performer and researcher throughout Southeast Asia.
 She is a co-founder of the Pan Pacific Ensemble, a chamber ensemble committed to performing and commissioning music of contemporary composers from Asia and the United States.
 In 2022 the Pan Pacific Ensemble was awarded the American Prize in Chamber Music (Professional Division), and the group has released 3 CDs on Albany records, Feng, ironhorses, and Ambiguous Traces.
 In 2013 McCarthy founded the Light through Music project with bassoonist Michael Garza, bringing double reed instruments and instruction to music centers in Myanmar and the Middle East.
 In spring 2014 she spent three months in Singapore, and gave concerts in Yangon (Myanmar), Bangkok (Thailand), Hanoi (Vietnam), and Kuala Lumpur (Malaysia).
 In 2011, she was a Fulbright Scholar in Bangkok, Thailand, researching connections between Thai traditional and contemporary musics, commissioning Thai and Malaysian composers, and performing new works with professional oboists in the Philippines, Thailand, and Singapore.
 She also completed a 2008 solo tour of Southeast Asia, performing commissioned works by composers from Vietnam, Indonesia, Thailand and Malaysia.
 She has premiered works by American and Southeast Asian composers at International Double Reed Society Conferences in 2006, 2007, 2010, 2014, 2015, and 2022.
 In spring 2022 Keri presented WSU’s Distinguished Faculty Address, honoring her achievements in creative activity and teaching.
 The topic of her talk, “The Power of Live Music in a Post-COVID World” is one that holds great significance and impact for her.

 Keri currently performs in the Solstice Wind Quintet, the Pan Pacific Ensemble, and in the Washington-Idaho Symphony Orchestra.
 Previously-held oboe and English horn positions include the Salaya and Evansville Philharmonics and the Yakima and Owensboro Symphony Orchestras.
 She has performed with the New Haven, Binghamton, Syracuse, Spokane and Louisville Symphonies, and the Nashville and Indianapolis Chamber Orchestras.